Moloudd/user-conditioned-walkability-assessment/README.md

 # Walkable to Whom?
 Capturing Subjective Variability in Walkability Perception Using Multimodal Deep Learning

-This repository contains the official implementation of **"Walkable to Whom?
-Capturing Subjective Variability in Walkability Perception Using Multimodal Deep Learning."**
+This repository contains the official implementation of **[Walkable to Whom?
+Capturing Subjective Variability in Walkability Perception Using Multimodal Deep Learning](https://arxiv.org/abs/2608.06934)**

 The proposed multimodal deep learning framework combines sidewalk-view imagery with respondent demographic and mobility characteristics to predict user-conditioned walkability ratings on a 1–5 ordinal scale.
 Rather than assigning a single aggregated score to each environment, the model captures variation in how different individuals perceive and rate the same pedestrian environment.